Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 original goal was to create a more user-friendly API interface, achieved with network configurations that can be set up with just a few lines of code.
-The API also makes it easy to access important functions, such as the different activation functions used when building a network (e.g.
-ReLu, Sigmoid, or Softmax42).
+The API also makes it easy to access important functions, such as the different activation functions used when building a network (e.g., ReLu, Sigmoid, or Softmax42).
 It might seem obvious that the same backend should run both the neural networks made with TensorFlow and the training, which needs the same processing power as the net size.